turboderp/exllama/README.md

     python example_chatbot.py -d <path_to_model_files> -un "Jeff" -p prompt_chatbort.txt

+## Python module

+jllllll currently maintains an installable Python module [here](https://github.com/jllllll/exllama) which may be more suitable for integrating ExLlama with other projects

 ## Web UI

-I made a simple web UI for it.
-Like the rest of the project, it's a work in progress.
+I also made a simple web UI for it.
 Don't look at the JavaScript, it was mostly written by ChatGPT and it will haunt your dreams.
 But it sort of works, and it's kinda fun, especially multibot mode:

 ![_screenshot.jpg](doc/_screenshot.jpg)